 La Paz El Alto International Airport LPB

 - in use for Civil and military purposes - is one of the two Airports in the world with the highest altitude (at 13,323 feet), situated above the Bolivian capital the city of La Paz, on a high plane referred to as 'altiplano'.
+All Bolivian Airports were nationalized in early 2013.
+The Airport is administered by SABSA.

 If you are visiting the city of La Paz, be prepared for the high altitude and cold nights (coco tea will help you adjust to the altitude).
 La Paz is truly worth a visit--it has a rich culture, wonderful museums, old churches, outdoor markets with colorfully-dressed natives offering their Andean goods speaking ancient Aymara, Quechua & other Indian languages - while Spanish are the main languages spoken in La Paz.